uswds/uswds/CONTRIBUTING.md

 **Description**

-*Include a high level description of the feature or error here including steps of how to recreate if applicable.
-Include any benefits, challenges or considerations.
-Can be short and sweet.*
+*Include a high-level description of the feature or error here including steps of how to recreate it if applicable.
+Include any benefits, challenges, or considerations.
+This can be short and sweet.*

 **Ask**

-*Describe the desired behavior and what would deem this issue/bug/feature complete.*
+*Describe the desired behavior and what would deem this issue,bug, or feature complete.*

 **To Do**
 - [ ] Steps